 Pregnant and nursing women — A nationwide study has indicated that fetal abnormalities are uncommon following maternal infection .
 Pregnant women who believe they have been infected with the virus should contact their doctor for further evaluation and advice.
 Testing for WN virus is not recommended for pregnant women who have no symptoms of infection.
-(See "Patient information: Avoiding infections in pregnancy (Beyond the Basics)".)
+(See "Patient education: Avoiding infections in pregnancy (Beyond the Basics)".)

 It is believed that WN virus may be passed from an infected mother to her baby through breast milk.
 This is based on only one case, in which a baby tested positive for the virus but did not develop any symptoms.
 There are many known benefits to breastfeeding and experts continue to recommend breastfeeding for women with known or suspected WN virus infection.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)".)

 WEST NILE VIRUS SYMPTOMS